Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 Similarly, we found that the distributions of polynomial coefficients differ significantly across Galois groups of nonic extensions (Table~\ref{tab:nonic_poly}), and the decision tree model appears to use this information for prediction.
 The first node of the tree checks whether \( c_1 \le 233{,}597{,}936 \approx 2.3 \times 10^8 \); if the condition is not satisfied, the model predicts the Galois group to be \( C_9 \).
 This is reasonable, considering that the values of \( c_1 \) for \( C_9 \)-extensions are typically large and positive, while those for \( C_3^2 \)-extensions tend to be negative.
 At present, we do not have a clear mathematical explanation for this discrepancy, and it would be interesting to explore one.
 We emphasize again that this phenomenon may strongly depend on how \texttt{LMFDB} selects a unique defining polynomial for each number field (see Section~\ref{subsec:prelim_lmfdb}).

-In contrast, the logistic regression model performed very poorly on quartic fields when using polynomial coefficients, achieving only 22.47\% accuracy, which is significantly worse than the accuracy by a majority guess.
-This poor performance is due to the large magnitude of the polynomial coefficients; after standard normalization, the model's accuracy matches the baseline: 88.00\% for quartic fields and 87.80\% for nonic fields.
+In contrast, the logistic regression model performed very poorly on quartic fields when using polynomial coefficients, achieving only 22.45\% accuracy, which is significantly worse than the accuracy by a majority guess.
+This poor performance is due to the large magnitude of the polynomial coefficients; after standard normalization, the model's accuracy matches or higher than the majority baseline: 88.06\% for quartic fields and 85.46\% for nonic fields (the majority baselines are 88.04\% and 77.57\%, respectively).